Knee pain: how it happens and what you can do about it

 Rheumatism knee pain

 Does your knee feel stiff and painful, especially in the morning or after a long period of rest?
-Then this may indicate a rheumatic disease.
-A rheumatic disease usually affects not only the knee joints, but also all other joints.
-Rheumatism is a persistent inflammation of the joints, which occurs more often in women than in men.
-Exactly what causes this disease is not yet fully understood, although a hereditary predisposition probably plays a major role.
-Due to the inflammation, the mucous membrane of the body changes and thus also the bursa of the knee.
+Then this may indicate a rheumatic disease may indicate a rheumatic disease.
+From a rheumatic disease usually affects not only the knee joints, but also all other joints.
+Rheumatism is a persistent inflammation of the joints that occurs more frequently in women than in men.
+The exact cause of this disease is not yet fully understood, although a hereditary predisposition probably plays a major role.
+The inflammation changes the mucous membrane of the body and therefore also the bursa of the knee.
 As a result, the healthy cartilage is also destroyed.

 If left untreated, the inflammation affects not only the joints, but also the tendon sheaths and the bones.
 Rheumatism usually progresses in phases, so that you don't always feel severe knee pain, but also have phases in which you are pain-free.
 The pain is often described by sufferers as pulling or tearing.